-26. The third contention so raised that the petitioner has is not diligent and they were equally responsible for the delay in the execution proceeding for which the petitioner is not entitled to interest under Section 31(7) (b) at the rate of 18% is also totally misconceived inasmuch as the said contention goes against the legislative intent behind the enactment of respondent having not deposited the awarded sum with interest cannot raise such a contention.
+26. The third contention so raised that the petitioner has is not diligent and they were equally responsible for the delay in the execution proceeding for which the petitioner is not entitled to interest under Section 31(7) (b) at the rate of 18% is also totally misconceived inasmuch as the said contention goes against the legislative intent behind the enactment of Section 31(7)(b), as observed by the Supreme Court in the judgments quoted hereinabove.
+Further to that the said submission cannot be taken into consideration in as much as the respondent having not deposited the awarded sum with interest cannot raise such a contention.